-It is recommended that adults have no more than 6g of salt a day or 2.4g of sodium.
+It is recommended that adults have no more than 6g of salt a day or 2.4g of sodium (less for children).
 That's about one teaspoonful.
 There is sodium in all types of salt whether it is salt in grains, crystals or flakes.
 Approximately three-quarters of the salt we eat is 'hidden' in packaged/processed foods.

 Check the food labels on items that you regularly buy.
 Always look on the per 100g column.
 Most food labels show the amount of sodium rather than salt.
 To convert the figure from sodium to salt, you need to multiply it by 2.5 - e.g. 2 grams of sodium = 5g of salt (2 x 2.5)

 |Salt (g) per 100g||More than 1.5g||Between 1.5-0.3g||Equal to or less than 0.3g|